A White Humorist Reflects on the Impact and Importance of Dick Gregory

 But it was from Dick Gregory, along with George Carlin, Richard Pryor and the Smothers Brothers, that I learned the importance of calling out hypocrisy and injustice, and standing in one’s truth as a humorist.
 They were all fearless, and none more so than Gregory, who confronted racism head-on without apology and with great wit and insight.

-He called his autobiography, written during the civil right movement, "Nigger."
+He called his autobiography, written during the civil rights movement, "nigger."
 His reason: "Remember, whenever you hear the word they are advertising my book."

 His take on baseball: "It's a great sport for my people.
 It's the only time a Negro can shake a stick at a white man and not cause a riot."